ff6347/analog-algorithm/README.md

 # Conceptual formulation

 The first exercise in the course **"Eingabe-Ausgabe"** was to device an analgogue algorithm.
-It need to be precise and clear for the people who put it into execution.
+It need to be as precise and clear as possible for the people who put it into execution.

-### Instructions###
+### Instructions of first version
-first version( 5 minutes speed exercise)
+( 5 minutes speed exercise)

 + Draw 10 or more circles on a squarish drawing surface
 + A circle have to touch or carve minimum one other circle